bio-guoda/preston/README.md

 #### `ls`

 `ls` print the results of the previous updates.
 An update always refers to a previous update, so that a complete history can be printed / replayed of all past updates.
-So, the `ls` commands lists your (local) copy of the biodiversity graph.
+So, the `ls` commands lists your (local) copy of the biodiversity dataset graph.

 #### `get`

-`get` retrieves a specific node in the biodiversity graph.
+`get` retrieves a specific node in the biodiversity dataset graph.
 This can be a darwin core archive, EML file but also a copy of the iDigBio publisher registry.
 For instance, if you'd like to retrieve the node with DwC-A content, get the file and list the content using ```unzip``` and access the references in the taxa.txt file.

 ```console
 $ preston get hash://sha256/5cba2f513fee9e1811fe023d54e074df2d562b4169b801f15abacd772e7528f8 > dwca.zip